dig07/dig07/README.md

 ## Hi there 👋

+- I am a final year PhD student working on data analysis problems for the LISA gravitational wave detector, at the University of Birmingham.
+- I have mostly worked on the search for the quiet, long lived stellar origin binary black holes.

 <!--
 **dig07/dig07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.